sjmyuan/sjmyuan.github.io/_posts/2019-01-02-oauth-introduction.md

 ## How to control the access level?

-The Resource Provider will split the resouces in different scopes, when the third-party application request access, it need to choose which scope it need to access.
+The Resource Provider will split the resources in different scopes, when the third-party application request access, it need to choose which scope it need to access.
 In this way, The User can give the least access to the third-party application and our data will be more secure.

 An example about the scopes which we need to access the Outlook calendar data: